Are you investor seeking opportunities with a social impact?

 - Mission = Your services are targeted at basic human needs or economic mobility e.g. housing, food security, education, job training, financial stability, barriers to financial growth, COVID-19 impact mitigation.
 This list is not all inclusive of areas that may be considered.

-- Impact = You understand how your services meet a clear community need.
+- Impact = You understand or have a clear path to measure how your services meet a community need.
 You have metrics that quantify this impact.

 - Investment Ask = Debt – you seek a $50,000 to $150,000 loan for a one- to five-year term at a discounted interest rate (e.g. 0 to 2.5%) or Equity – you seek an equity investment of $50,000 to $150,000 via any number of vehicles (a Simple Agreement for Future Equity (SAFE), for example) with liquidity anticipated in the next two to seven years